krskelton/podcasts/README.md

 ## Installation
 ### Getting Started
 1. Fork the github repo
-2. Install Dependencies (see Installing Dependencies for details)
+2. Install Dependencies (see [Installing Dependencies](https://github.com/krskelton/podcasts#installing-dependencies) for details)
-3. Create an AWS account and add an RDS database instance. (see Configuring the Database for details on setup)
+3. Create an AWS account and add an RDS database instance. (see [Configuring the Database](https://github.com/krskelton/podcasts#configuring-the-database) for details on setup)
-4. Create .env file to contain database information in the Server file (see Environment Variable Configuration for details).
+4. Create .env file to contain database information in the Server file (see [Environment Variable Configuration](https://github.com/krskelton/podcasts#environment-variable-configuration) for details).
 5. Run the app.
-(See Running Locally)
+(See [Running Locally](https://github.com/krskelton/podcasts#running-locally) for details)

 ### Prerequisites
 - NodeJS v10.16.3